 Warm, stagnant water with an acidic to neutral pH, sediments and algae create the ideal environment for Legionella to grow and thrive.
 In industrial sites, cooling towers are a prime target for bacterial growth.
 You should act before the bacteria has a chance to grow and sicken workers.
 Preventative measures include water treatment to make the water unsuitable for the bacteria.

-At Chardon, we work with many types of facilities to identify areas of risk for Legionella growth and prevent it from taking hold in the water.
-We use a five-step water management plan to prevent outbreaks caused by this bacteria.
+At Chardon, we work with many types of facilities to identify areas of risk for Legionella growth.
+We use a five-step water management plan to control outbreaks caused by this bacteria.
 Stages include:

 Simply adding chemicals on your own to process water may not necessarily solve all problems with your systems.
 Therefore, you need a robust service like Chardon Labs that provides equipment, chemicals, testing and more.